Germany warns EU 'will tighten' sanctions on Belarus | DW | 15.11.2021

 The measures are set to involve asset freezes and travel bans.
 Those affected by the sanctions will be named in coming days.

+Borrell said he had told Belarus' foreign minister over the weekend that the situation on the border was unacceptable and that humanitarian help was needed.

+"What we have to provide is humanitarian assistance to these people and to prevent any kind of hybrid attack against European Union borders," Borrell said.

-Poland has said thousands of migrants are stranded on its border with Belarus and repeatedly reported breaches.
+Poland has said thousands of migrants are stranded on its border with Belarus and reported breaches of the barrier there.

-Western governments accuse Belarusian President Alexander Lukashenko's regime of luring migrants to his country and sending them to cross into the EU in retaliation for earlier sanctions.
+Western governments accuse the regime of Belarusian President Alexander Lukashenko of luring migrants to his country and sending them to cross into the EU in retaliation for earlier sanctions.

 The bloc imposed those sanctions in response to a Belarusian crackdown on dissent in the wake of last year's presidential election.